 A Brief Introduction to Bulking Factors

-Bulking is simply the increase in the volume once a material has been excavated from it’s location.
+Bulking is simply the increase in the volume once the material has been excavated from its location.

-To calculate this increase in soil volume you can use a bulking factor number, typical values can be easily found however the calcuation for it is:
+To calculate this increase in soil volume you can use a bulking factor number, typical values can be easily found however the calculation for it is:

 bulking factor = volume after excavation / volume before excavation